an-thony350/s3-system-shell/README.md

 ## Conclusion and Improvements

 In conclusion, a functional shell has been implemented in C acting similar to a shell such as Bash.
-The basic features of the shell have been implemented and further extensions have been added to improve userbility and also allow for more features and functions.
+The basic features of the shell have been implemented and further extensions have been added to improve usability and also allow for more features and functions.
 In terms of the basic tasks, they have been implemented to allow for complex command lines which work as expected.
 In terms of the extensions, they have basic implementation.
 Globbing is working as expected for all cases, and subshells work as expected (including nested subshells) where the slight errors are negligible to the overall function of the shell and nesting.
-Job handling works as expected for basic implementation, but for more complex commands, further implentation has not been included.
+Job handling works as expected for basic implementation, but for more complex commands, further implementation has not been included.

-To further improve this shell, adding functions to handle more complex job control could be added via signal handling with Ctrl+C/Z/D ore xpanding the `handle_fg()`, `add_jobs()` and parsing functions.
+To further improve this shell, adding functions to handle more complex job control could be added via signal handling with Ctrl+C/Z/D or expanding the `handle_fg()`, `add_jobs()` and parsing functions.
 Given more time, environment variables such as `$HOME` `$PATH` and `$USER` could also be implemented.